MRT (Bangkok): MRT Orange Line

-The Orange Line will start from Min Buri as elevated structure on Ramkhamhaeng Road (former Suka Phiban III Road) from eastern suburb in Min Buri District and goes underground near Lam Sali intersection in Bang Kapi District, also transfers to MRT Yellow Line.
+The Orange Line will start from Yaek Rom Klao station in Min Buri district as an elevated structure on Ramkhamhaeng Road (former Suka Phiban III Road), interchanging with the Pink Line at Min Buri station from eastern suburb in and goes underground near Lam Sali intersection in Bang Kapi District, also transfers to MRT Yellow Line.
 It continues southwest along Ramkhamhaeng Road, passing Hua Mak Stadium and Ramkhamhaeng University.
 Then it turns to the west and crosses Pradit Manutham Road to the current MRT depot.
 Then it goes to Thailand Cultural Centre Station, the alignment crosses over and transfers to the current MRT Blue Line.
 It continues via Din Daeng housing estates and Bangkok City Hall 2 to Vibhavadi Rangsit Road, Sam Liam Din Daeng Junction.
 Then turn left into Ratchaprarop Road towards Pratunam and turn right into Phetchaburi Road then interchange with BTS Sukhumvit Line at Ratchathewi Station.
 It continues along Larn Luang Road and Ratchadamnoen Road.
 Then it crosses the Chao Phraya River near Phra Pinklao Bridge, passes Siriraj Hospital and goes along Bangkok Noi Rail line and terminates at Bang Khun Non Station, interchanges with MRT Blue Line again.
 The total length is 35.9 km.